murning/facing-the-music/README.md

 * Furthermore, can the deployment of this system on a rotating robotic platform improve localisation accuracy?

 The final deliverable of this project was a robotic system that was capable of locating a sound source and rotating to face it.
+All the models were run in real time on a Raspberry Pi 3 B+.

 Video Demo
 ---------------